muratk3n/thirdwave/en/README.md

 UCDP/PRIO May file [is out](2019/05/confstats.md).
 Afganistan, Yemen, Nigeria deaths increased.
-Syria was hit by Israel more on May.
+Syria was hit by Israel more in May.

 ---